Abishang21/Aircraft-Risks-Analysis/README.md

 **Passenger & Damage Analysis**

-- Cesna and Piper aircraft recorded the highest number of uninjured passengers
+- Cesna and Piper aircraft recorded the highest number of uninjured passengers after accidents.

-- Piper and Bell sustain severe damage has they have the highest accident damage counts.
+- Piper and Bell aircraft sustain the most damage in crashes.

+- Cessna has the highest number of accidents but also a strong safety record.

+- Boeing has a moderate number of accidents with a good number of uninjured passengers.

 [Visualization: Passenger safety metrics]